Sodium percarbonate: Production

-Carbon dioxide converts it into sodium hydrogen percarbonate.

 World production capacity of this compound was estimated at several hundred thousand tons for 2004.

 Uses

 As an oxidizing agent, sodium percarbonate is an ingredient in a number of home and laundry cleaning products, including non-chlorine bleach products such as Oxyper, OxiClean, Tide laundry detergent, and Vanish.

 Many commercial products mix a percentage of sodium percarbonate with sodium carbonate.
 The average "Oxy" product in the supermarket contains 35–40% sodium percarbonate with about 5% active oxygen when titrated.

 Sodium percarbonate is also used as a cleaning agent in homebrewing.